iYaffle/Yes-To-CSS/01-introduction.md

 --------------------------
 This section will answer to your question of *Why do we need CSS*?

+ - A clear separation of markup vs styles
+ - cleaner HTML markup

 > **Do You Know?**
 > CSS was initially called as CHSS(Cascading *HTML* Style Sheets).
 But later as style sheets can be used for other structured documents like XML, the *HTML* was eventually dropped.